Cave Paintings in Baja

 If we had to pick a favorite activity out of all available to Baja travelers, a visit to the magnificent cave paintings of the Sierra de San Francisco would be one of the top two.
 Granted, a visit to the cave paintings of Sierra de San Francisco of Baja is not the easiest thing to accomplish, but the reward is certainly worth the effort.

 There are cave paintings and rock art in many locations in Baja.
 Some locations are relatively easy to get to and others are more difficult.
-The best and most well preserved sites are, of course, the ones that require the most difficult journey.
+The best and most well-preserved sites are, of course, the ones that require the most difficult journey.
 A journey to cave paintings of the Sierra de San Francisco is definitely a serious Baja adventure!

-The existence of the cave paintings were known to Spanish missionaries in the 1700’s.
+The existence of the cave paintings was known to Spanish missionaries in the 1700’s.
 They only became known to the outside world in 1962, when an expedition was initiated by mystery writer Erle Stanley Gardner.
 The painters were probably ancestors of the Cochimi Indians who were early inhabitants of the area, but the motives for their primitive art are still unknown.

 Originally, the paintings were thought to be somewhere around 2,000 years old.
 Recent carbon dating tests have suggested that some of the paintings may have been painted as many as 7,500 years ago.
 The method used in the carbon dating process has been disputed.
 We are not going to get involved in a debate about “who done it” or “how old” the cave paintings are.
 We do know, from visits to several of the sites, that these ancient cave paintings are one of Baja’s greatest treasures.
 We have posted links to a few research sites at the end of this article.